 Duration: 14 weeks (the whole summer season)

-Dates: Late May to early September each year 29th May – 4th September 2019
+Dates: Late May to early September each year 27th May – 9th September 2020.
+Later arrivals may be possible.

 Arrival day: Wednesday